jtl5770/goleds/README.md

 ## Mode of operation

-A couple of "producers" are supplied with the software (see the directory named accordingly) - these control different ways to illuminate the stripes.
+A couple of _producers_ are supplied with the software (see the directory named accordingly) - these control different ways to illuminate the stripes.
 As far as the producers are concerned, there is only one continuous stripe, regardless of how many LED segments are